 Allocatur granted Dec.
 20, 2017.
 Admission of Evidence of Similar Crimes; Relevance

 The Supreme Court of Pennsylvania granted allocatur related to the admission of evidence of a subsequent, similar burglary at the same residence as evidence of similar crimes, behaviors, and/or acts.

 Allocatur granted Dec.
 13, 2017.
 Civil Penalties; Excessive Fines Clause

 The Supreme Court of Pennsylvania granted allocatur on issues related to a $1,836,125.00 civil penalty imposed against Hiko Energy by the Pennsylvania Public Utility Commission and affirmed by a divided Commonwealth Court.

 Allocatur granted Dec.
 6, 2017.
 PCRA; Ineffective Assistance of Counsel

-The Supreme Court granted allocatur to determine whether the PCRA court erred in dismissing Childs’ Petition for Post Conviction Relief averring that trial counsel was ineffective for failing to object to remarks of the assistant district attorney during her closing argument wherein she repeatedly called Childs a liar?
+The Supreme Court of Pennsylvania granted allocatur to determine whether the PCRA court erred in dismissing Childs’ Petition for Post Conviction Relief averring that trial counsel was ineffective for failing to object to remarks of the assistant district attorney during her closing argument wherein she repeatedly called Childs a liar?

 Building Owners & Managers Assoc. v.
 City of Pittsburgh, 2017 WL 2153216 (Pa.
 Cmwlth); Pa.
 Restaurant & Lodging Assoc. v.
 City of Pittsburgh, 2017 WL 2153813 (Pa.
 Cmwlth.), appeal dockets 57-64 WAP 2017 (consolidated for briefing and oral argument)